aishabigham/aishabigham/README.md

 I want to build technology that is:
 - human-centered
 - data-informed
-- impactful in real-world settings
+- impactful in real-world settings! :)